Zollman Bandit Model (2010 Variation)

 Model Parameters

-num_nodes: Size of network (default: 15)true_probs_2010: True success probabilities [methodology1, methodology2] (default: [0.3, 0.7])num_trials_per_step_2010: Number of trials per experimental round (default: 10)max_prior_value_2010: Maximum value for initial Beta distribution parameters (default: 4.0)graph_type: Network structure - "complete", "cycle", or "wheel"
+Num Nodes: Size of network (default: 10)A Objective: True success probability of methodology A (default: 0.5)B Objective: True success probability of methodology B (default: 0.499)Num Trials Per Step: Number of trials per experiment (default: 10), determines how much evidence is gathered each timestep.Max Prior Value: Maximum value for initial Beta distribution parameters (default: 4.0), affects the interaction between priors and evidence.Graph Type: Network structure - "complete", "cycle", or "wheel"

 Agent Attributes